 How can we use the scissors responsibly?
 Again the teacher notes the students' suggestions on a chart.
 The students begin a round of, “We don't cut ____.”
 (We don't cut hair, we don't cut books, we don't cut shoelaces…students will get very creative about this).
 Rather than listing 500 things not to cut, the teacher acknowledges the suggestion and redirects it.
 You're right, we don't cut erasers.
 What should we cut?
 Yes, we only cut paper.
 She adds only cut paper to the chart.
 When the next student suggests, “We don't cut shirts,” she does the same thing.
 You're right, we don't cut shirts.
 What should we cut?
 Yes, we only cut paper.
 She points to the line on the chart where it's already written.

 Phrasing rules in the positive keeps the focus on what students CAN do instead of punishing what they shouldn't.
 Also, a positively stated rule (only cut paper) covers more behaviors than 50 negative rules (don't cut___, don't cut___).
 If you had to list all the “do nots,” you'd be there until January.

 At this point, the teacher makes sure to include the steps to her specific classroom procedures.
 She models for students and has one or two students model for the class while she gives feedback.
 Then she adds to the chart, “Only get the scissors when the teacher says” and “Carry scissors with the tips down.”

 4. Exploring and Observing

 Once everyone has scissors, she distributes the paper and lets the students start working.
 She wanders the room giving feedback.
-I can tell you’re trying really had to stay on the line.
-She corrects any misuse now to prevent it becoming habit.
+I can tell you're trying really hard to stay on the line.
+She corrects any misuse now to prevent it from becoming a habit.
 Keep your thumb on top of the scissors.

 5. Reflection and sharing